King's Quest IV: Reception

 King's Quest IV sold 100,000 copies in its first two weeks.
 According to Sierra On-Line, combined sales of the King's Quest series surpassed 3.8 million units by the end of March 1996.
 By November 2000, PC Data reported that King's Quest IV's sales in the United States alone had reached between 300,000 and 400,000 units.
 GameSpot's staff wrote that the game "marked a dramatic increase in the series' commercial success".
+Another source reported that the game had sold 800,000 copies within a year.

-King's Quest IV was very well received by the trade press, including being awarded review scores of 309/400 from ACE, 79% from Amiga Action, 81% from Amiga Computing, 85% from Commodore User, 91% from Computer & Video Games, 85% from CU Amiga, 9/10 from Datormagazin, 90% from The Games Machine (Italia), 13/15 from Tilt, and 79% from Zzap!.
+King's Quest IV was very well received by the trade press, including being awarded review scores of 309/400 from ACE, 79% from Amiga Action, 81% from Amiga Computing, 85% from Commodore User/CU Amiga, 91% from Computer & Video Games, 9/10 from Datormagazin, 90% from The Games Machine (Italia), 13/15 from Tilt, and 79% from Zzap!.
 It was also selected as "Best Adventure Game of 1988" by the Software Publishers Association.

 Scorpia of Computer Gaming World reviewed King's Quest IV, noting the beautiful graphics, but also mentioning the game ran slowly if the screen contained animations.
 She described the game's puzzles as "uneven", but considered the presentation as cinematic in quality.
 David Stanton of Compute! praised the graphics and sound of the IBM PC version, including its support of VGA and sound cards such as AdLib and Roland MT-32, and concluded that "King's Quest IV sets a gaming standard others will be hard-pressed to match, much less surpass", describing the game's soundtrack as "40 minutes of the best sound available on any computer disk anywhere".
 Page 6's John Sweeney wrote the game was "undoubtedly excellent", but personally he preferred King's Quest III.

 In 2009, Atomic named King's Quest IV one of the "50 Games to Play Before You Die".
 The magazine's Ben Hardwidge called it "a classic".
-IGN's Kosta Andreadis wrote in 2014: "The Perils of Rosella stands the test of time despite its shortcomings (and you can buy it on GOG.com), for above all providing a memorable and at times thrilling adventure, on top of being one of the first games to ever feature both a female protagonist as well as sound card support".
+IGN's Kosta Andreadis wrote in 2014: "The Perils of Rosella stands the test of time despite its shortcomings (and you can buy it on GOG.com), for above all providing a memorable and at times thrilling adventure, on top of being one of the first games ever to feature both a female protagonist as well as sound card support."